cran/PELVIS/README.md

 The latest stable version of PELVIS is also available on CRAN, and can be installed by typing the following command line into the R console :

-	install.packages("PELVIS", dep=TRUE)
+	install.packages("PELVIS", dep = TRUE)

 ## Running PELVIS

 To start the graphical interface, run the following commands into the R console:

 	library(PELVIS)
-	StartPELVIS()
+	start_pelvis()

 For most devices, it will be advisable to decrease the zoom level in your web browser.

 ## Citing PELVIS

-The users of PELVIS who are willing to cite the package in a scientific article can find citation information by typing:
+To cite the package in a scientific article, type:

 	citation("PELVIS")